nomike/nomikes_python_challenges/chapters/2/2.2/exercise/index.md

 ## Solution

 When you're done, you could compare your code with the [solution](hello.py).
-Does your code look the same?
+Does your code look similar?
 Does it produce the same results as the example above?

+## Invalid input

 For now this simple program could not handle invalid user input.
 Try inputting text instead of integers when asked for numbers.

-I will show you how to solve this in a later chapter.
+This requires more complex code and I will show you how to make your code more resilient in a later chapter.

-But first let's have a look at conditions which are the main topic of [chapter 3](../../../3).
+For now let's have a look at conditions which are the main topic of [chapter 3](../../../3).